chaimae098/prmon-anomaly-detection/README.md

 ### Why unsupervised?

 In production, ATLAS jobs arrive unlabelled.
 A supervised classifier would require thousands of hand-labelled anomalous runs — impractical at grid scale.
 All five models below learn the *normal* distribution and flag deviations from it.
-I already tested supervised models , but as expected they didn't do a really good job in predictions.
+I initially tested supervised models (Random Forest, XGBoost), but their performance was brittle and they failed to generalize to unseen anomaly signatures.
+Therefore, the focus was kept strictly on unsupervised methods.
 ---

 ### Model 1 — Z-Score (Statistical Baseline)